frustratedcat/stone-parchment-knife/README.md

 A simple rock, paper, scissors type game built in python to be played via terminal.
-This game was created for the purpose of reaquanting myself with python.
+This game was created for the purpose of reacquainting myself with python.

 [X] Introduce game
 [X] Ask user for choice